lps540/currency-javascript/README.md

 Setup

-Development time:
+At development time:

 1. npm install
 2. grunt serve (uses livereload)
-Note: the notification button will not work while in the browser.
-It is a app-only feature.
+Note: the notification button will not work in the browser.
+It is an app-only feature.

-Production time:
+At production time:

 1. npm install
 2. grunt build